-Cost-sharing commitments are generally discouraged in proposals unless they are required by the sponsor.
-If a proposal commits a quantified portion of a PI’s academic year effort or lists other direct costs that will be paid for by University or sponsored funds, this constitutes a commitment by the University to cost share (see Personnel for ways to describe unpaid effort in a proposal without implying cost sharing).
+Cost-sharing commitments are generally discouraged by Harvard unless they are required by the sponsor.
+If a proposal commits a quantified portion of a PI’s academic-year effort that will not be paid from the grant or offers other direct costs that will be paid for by university funds, sponsored funds, a subrecipient, or an entity providing in-kind resources, this constitutes a commitment by the University to cost share.
+See Personnel: Faculty Effort for ways to describe unpaid effort in a proposal without implying cost sharing.

 Should a program announcement require cost sharing and cap indirect costs at a rate below the full federal rate, a proposal may be able to use “foregone” indirect costs (i.e., the difference between the sponsor’s maximum allowed indirect cost rate and the full federal rate) toward any cost sharing commitment, with RAS and sponsor approval.

 Note that on any federal award, federal funds from a different source cannot be used to meet the cost sharing requirement.

 Once a grant is awarded, actual cost sharing amounts and effort commitments must be tracked separately using a companion account.
 Cost shared effort must also be certified, and changes in effort must comply with sponsor policy.
 See also Cost Sharing Companion Accounts and Effort Reporting.

 See also the University Cost Sharing Policy.